HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 #### Third parties

-Since third-party requests make up a large portion of requests on the web, it's interesting to make sure they come from “green” hosts.
-Back in 2022, we estimated that 91% of third-party requests came from “green” hosts.
+Since third-party requests make up a large portion of requests on the web, it's interesting to make sure they come from "green" hosts.
+Back in 2022, we estimated that 91% of third-party requests came from "green" hosts.
 As of 2024, it has risen to a whopping 97%!

 {{ figure_markup(
   image="green-third-party-requests.png",